Sign up

 CSV Import Mapping

-Here you can see we always consider the first row to be a header, and display the header (replacing spaces with underscores) in the CSV Source Fields column.
+Here you can see we always consider the first row to be a header, and display the header (replacing spaces with underscores) in the CSV Column.

 Add Appropriate Member Types